General program information

 Does this program replace Eversource as my electric utility?

 No. Eversource is the electric utility for Watertown and will continue to deliver your electricity.
-Your bill will continue to come form Eversource, and you will continue to call Eversource if your power goes out.
+Your bill will continue to come from Eversource, and you will continue to call Eversource if your power goes out.
 Your primary relationship for electricity will remain with Eversource.

 Will Eversource provide me with a lower quality of service because I participate in this program?